-In the freeze state you could use the words shut down, numb, hopeless, etc.
+In the freeze state, you could use the words shut down, numb, hopeless, etc.

 The first step is identifying the word that you correlate with each of those three states.
 This is really important because then you’re able to recognize which state you are in and identify with it quickly.
-This will allow you to really tune into your body and understand how you feel in that state, so you can help yourself get out of it.
+This will allow you to really tune in to your body and understand how you feel in that state, so you can help yourself get out of it.

 2. Identify your triggers and glimmers.

 You’ll want to identify triggers for your fight/flight state as well as your freeze state.
-These could be things like a fight with your boss, an argument with your spouse, a death of a loved one, if someone cuts you off while driving, etc. It is whatever things that cause you to feel stressed.
+These could be things like a fight with your boss, an argument with your spouse, the death of a loved one, if someone cuts you off while driving, etc. It is whatever things that cause you to feel stressed.
 You want to eventually have at least one trigger, if not many, written down for each of those states.